Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 Not all configurations have been fully tested so modify at your own risk.

 Resource & terrain map configuration should be done at launch or using --map-gen-settings.
+Use the examples in the example folder if you want my take on map/resource/enemy gen.

 ## TODO